ic-factory/ecic/README.md

 That will generate the files as:

-    ./src/design/queue_system/arbitor/statemachine-*.vhd      #Path is relative to the project root folder
+    ./src/design/queue_system/statemachine-*.vhd      #Path is relative to the project root folder

+Note that even though the current working directory in this example is `arbitor`, the generated files will be placed in the `queue_system` folder, since no hierarchy is included in the design name.

 ## Migrating an existing project to use ECIC